reinierkof/magik-company/README.md

 Expect a slight delay in typing after using f2-b, f2-RET or magik-company-reload-cache.

+When typing on a new line the buffer local cache (only for magik-ts-mode) is refreshed.

 ### Yasnippet completion

 When a yasnippet is found it is automatically completed when the autocomplete is done.